Represents: 2nd Ward

 Term: Jan 2018- Dec 2021

 Bellingham City Council Member Gene Knutson is a lifelong resident of Bellingham and the longest-serving member of the Bellingham City Council, having been elected to his first term in 1993.
 He served as Council President in 1995, 1999, 2006, 2010, and 2015.
-He is currently the Chair of the Public Works & Natural Resources Committee and serves on the Parks & Recreation and Public Safety Committees.
+He is currently serving his sixth term as Council President and serves on the Police Pension Board.

 Gene Knutson has worked for Bellingham Cold Storage Company since 1975.
 Deeply rooted in the community, he has a vested personal interest in Bellingham and its continued improvement.
 His many years of service on the Council have ingrained in him the importance of keeping in touch with citizens across all areas of the City, and listening to everyone's viewpoint so that he can make the best decision for the community.
 He knows that the citizens of Bellingham elected him and that those are the people for whom he is working.